-- UC contributes to the HSA (up to $500 for individual coverage/$1,000 for all other coverage) and you can, too, with pre-tax payroll deductions, subject to payroll deadlines.
+- UC contributes to the HSA (up to $500 for individual coverage/$1,000 for all other coverage) once during the year and you can, too, with pre-tax payroll deductions, subject to payroll deadlines.
 See the appropriate UC contribution in this schedule.
+UC’s contribution is determined on the first month your HSP coverage is effective and will not change during the year.
+Coverage level as of January 1 determines UC’s contribution for the year.
 Remember to reduce your total contribution by the amount UC contributes to your HSA to comply with the IRS.
 Individuals age 55 and older can make an additional "catch-up" contribution of $1,000 using the UPAY850 form (employees only).

 - Retirees make after-tax contributions directly to HealthEquity and take the tax benefit when filing federal income taxes.